Arsenal's improvement obvious despite four minutes of madness in devastating Man City defeat

 But that should not excuse the way Gabriel lost his head and got himself sent off.

-The Brazilian centre-back got his first booking after charging up to Stuart Attwell to complain after the penalty incident had been shown on the big screens and then the second followed less than two minutes later when he collided with Jesus on the halfway line.
+The defender got his first booking after charging up to Stuart Attwell to complain after the penalty incident had been shown on the big screens and then the second followed less than two minutes later when he collided with Jesus on the halfway line.

 It was clear that he had let frustration get the better of him and it proved to be a costly mistake, with City going on to get the win in the final few seconds through Rodri.